Museum of Anthropology at UBC – Culture at the Centre

 About MOA (moa.ubc.ca)

-The Museum of Anthropology (MOA) at the University of British Columbia (UBC) is world-renowned for its collections, research, teaching, public programs and community connections.
+The Museum of Anthropology (MOA) at UBC is world-renowned for its collections, research, teaching, public programs and community connections.
 Founded in 1949 in the basement of the Main Library at UBC, its mission is to inspire understanding of and respect for world arts and cultures.
 Today, Canada’s largest teaching museum is located in a spectacular building overlooking mountains and sea.
-MOA houses more than 42,000 ethnographic objects and 535,000 archaeological objects, including many that originate from Asia (about 40 percent of MOA’s collection) as well as from the Northwest Coast of British Columbia.
-The Koerner Gallery features one of Canada’s most important European ceramics collections, while MOA’s Multiversity Galleries provide public access to more than 10,000 objects from around the world.
+MOA houses almost 50,000 ethnographic objects (as well as 535,000 archaeological objects managed by the UBC Laboratory of Archaeology), including many that originate from the Northwest Coast of British Columbia as well as from all over Asia (about 40 percent of MOA’s collection).
+The Koerner Gallery features one of Canada’s most important European ceramics collections, while MOA’s Multiversity Galleries provide public access to more than 9,000 objects from around the world.
 The Audain Gallery and the O’Brian Gallery, MOA’s temporary exhibition spaces, showcase travelling exhibits, as well as those developed in-house.

 |LISTING INFORMATION||MOA presents Culture at the Centre|